 'No, I'm serious,' he said.
 'Car crash in Paris.
 Happened a few days ago...'

 Amazing.
-It had happened on Saturday and I only found out on Wednesday night.
+It happened on Saturday and I only found out on Wednesday night.
 After the news saturation it got in Australia, I must have been the only person in the whole country who didn't know.
-As they say, 'unless you've been on another planet, you'll know that...'
-Another version is 'unless you've been bush, you'll know that...'
-It quite blew my mind to be reminded so vividly just how cut off I'd been for a week.
+As they say, 'unless you've been on another planet, you'll know that...', but another version is 'unless you've been bush, you'll know that...'
+It quite blew my mind to be reminded so vividly just how cut off I've been for the last week.

 Day 8: Back to Hervey Bay

 The next day, day 8 and the last day of my trip to k'gari, I donated my crappy cooker and crusty billy to Vince, who needed it more than me and promised to give them a good home; and after a dip in Lake McKenzie, I wound my way through the bush to Basin Lake, and from there out to the ferry terminal.
 There I sweet-talked a Sydney couple into giving me a lift from the ferry to Hervey Bay, which they gladly did, and as I nursed my feet after their 110km of walking, I showered, washed my clothes and sunk back into the luxuries of the western world.

 Fraser Island was one of the most beautiful walking experiences I've ever had, and I'm glad I didn't let the 4WD tourist façade put me off.
 It's almost always possible to get off the beaten track and see a lot more of a place than the tourists will see, and although it's fun to take three days zooming around the island in a grunting Land Cruiser, it's much more satisfying to do it properly and by foot.
 Shades of Uluru here, I think...